Sammaye/mongoyii-php7/readme.md

 # MongoYii-php7

-A PHP7 edition of [mongoyii](http://sammaye.github.io/MongoYii) designed and working with the [new MongoDB driver](http://php.net/manual/en/set.mongodb.php)
+A PHP7 edition of [mongoyii](http://sammaye.github.io/MongoYii) designed for and working with the [new MongoDB driver](http://php.net/manual/en/set.mongodb.php)

 ## About this Documentation